 Associate Degree in Civil and Structural Engineering (Site Management) (CRS1400354)

 Topics include construction practice, mathematics, computing for engineering, basic drawing, construction geotechnics, water infrastructure, structural analysis, site management, environmental engineering, water and wastewater treatment and computer science.
-15 core units plus 2 electives.
+To complete the qualification you are required to complete 15 core and 2 elective units.